 Inspire and challenge: Together we also want to inspire those who may doubt the importance of the crisis for them, or who believe it’s all about giving up things rather than improving things.
 We also want to inspire and challenge the council to be more practical, supportive and active.

 We have good connections with Manchester City Council, but we worry about their ability to achieve enough in the ward as we have been one councillor short for the last 5 years and we have no ward officer as she has been seconded to a different job, with no replacement in place.
 In addition, the council employs outside facilitators instead of locals, and their most recent meeting attracted more paid officers than residents.
 So there is a clear need for resident collaboration and action.
 But the council is needed to help people turn good ideas into action, with support and funding.

 Want to know more, get involved and share your ideas?

 This new website – MossSideStory.uk – is a hub to enable people and local groups to post.
-You can subscribe to emails, and contact the existing groups through their individual pages and posts.
+You can contact the existing groups through their individual pages and posts.
 With support, we hope it will increasingly include most things happening across Moss Side of community relevance.

-We are compiling separate posts on the many developing projects across Moss Side that are focussed on the environment and are trying in different ways to respond to the Climate Emergency.
+You could help by writing a post on one or more of the projects across Moss Side that are focussed on the environment, and may be trying in different ways to respond to the Climate Emergency.